simonepri/sudoku-solver/readme.md

 We can conclude that the speed-up comes from being able to explore the whole search space faster and could be improved a little tweaking the fork/join parameters.

-> The raw data collected during the benchmarks can be found in [`data/benchmark/raw`][source:data-bench-raw].
-Note that the times are in μs.

 ## Usage
 <img src="data/media/run-cli.png" width="350" align="right" alt="Sudoku solution enumerator CLI"/>